 Abstract

 Host plant genetic variation affects the diversity and composition of associated above and belowground communities.
-Most evidence to support this view is derived from studies within a single common garden, thereby constraining the range of biotic and abiotic environmental conditions that might directly or indirectly (via host plant phenotypes) affect communities. environment host-plant genetic effects on communities.
-We addressed this knowledge gap by planting a series of common gardens consisting of 10 different clones (genotypes) of the willow Salix hookeriana in a coastal dune ecosystem and manipulating natural variation in ant-aphid mutualisms (biotic) and wind exposure (abiotic).
-We then quantified variation in associated foliar arthropods, root-associated ectomycorrhiza and bacteria, and plant traits across all willow individuals to tease apart the processes by which willow genotype and the environment influenced associated communities.
+Most evidence to support this view is derived from studies within a single common garden, thereby constraining the range of biotic and abiotic environmental conditions that might directly or indirectly (via host plant phenotypes) affect communities.
+If natural variability in the environment renders host-plant genetic effects on associated communities unimportant, then studying the community-level consequences of genetic variation may not be warranted.
+We addressed this knowledge gap by planting a series of common gardens consisting of 10 different clones (genotypes) of the willow Salix hookeriana in a coastal dune ecosystem and manipulating natural variation in ant-aphid mutualisms (biotic) and wind exposure (abiotic) in two experiments.
+We then quantified variation in associated foliar arthropods, root-associated ectomycorrhiza and bacteria to distinguish the relative importance of willow genotype vs. the environment in predicting community responses.
+In addition, we conducted a detailed survey of plant traits and correlated biotic and abiotic factors to identify the processes mediating community assembly.
 In the ant-aphid experiment, we found that willow genotype was the stronger predictor of variation in foliar arthropod communities compared to aphid additions and proximity to aphid-tending ant mounds.
 Still, we observed that aphid additions modified the effect of willow genotype on arthropod community composition by attracting other aphid species to certain willow genotypes, suggesting that both host-plant genotype and herbivores were key factors.
 In the wind experiment, we found that wind exposure was the main predictor of variation in communities of foliar arthropods and root bacteria.
 Still, willow genotype had strong effect sizes on several community properties of arthropods and ectomycorrhiza, indicating that host-plant genetic variation remains important.
 In both experiments, plant-growth traits were the primary determinants of arthropod community structure with leaf quality traits playing a lesser role; however, we failed to identify which root traits were mediating belowground community responses.
-Taken together, our results suggest that host-plant genetic and phenotypic variation can play a key role in shaping associated communities, despite natural variation in the biotic and abiotic environment.
-However, considering the role of both genotype and the surrounding environment will lead to a better understanding of how host-plant communities are assembled.
+Taken together, our results suggest that host-plant genetic variation remains an important driver of above and belowground biodiversity, despite natural variation in the biotic and abiotic environment.

 Introduction